mx101/NotGalaga/DEVELOPMENT.md

 - 5:35am - Added RestartGame function to improve readability in setup() and add ability for player to play again after losing all lives

 - 5:45am - Adjusted some spacing on the sideboard

+- 6:15am - Added clock for enemy default move so it is a recognizable shift in enemy position instead of an incredibly fast teleport between multiple locations